 Pyroluria/Pyrrole Disorders/Kryptopyrrole Syndrome

-Pyroluria or any of the other names for this condition, simply means people who do not geneticaly metabolise certain nutrients, mainly zinc and B6, very well.
+Pyroluria or any of the other names for this condition, simply means people who do not genetically metabolise certain nutrients, mainly zinc, B6, magnesium and manganese very well.
 This is then linked to mental health issues, allergies and more besides.